Gemini: availability and regulation

 Is Gemini a regulated exchange?

 Yes.
-As of February 2026 Gemini holds a New York limited purpose trust charter from the NYDFS, FinCEN registration in the United States, an FCA registration in the United Kingdom, and a MiCA licence in the European Union.
+As of June 2026 Gemini holds a New York limited purpose trust charter from the NYDFS, FinCEN registration in the United States, an FCA registration in the United Kingdom, and a MiCA licence in the European Union.
 Regulation does not remove market risk, and this is information rather than advice.

 Is Gemini available in my country?

-Gemini is available in every United States state and more than 60 countries as of February 2026.
+Gemini is available in every United States state and more than 60 countries as of June 2026.
 Because the list changes, the most reliable check is Gemini's own areas of availability page or the country pages on this site.

 Does Gemini operate in the European Union?

 Yes.
 Gemini obtained a Markets in Crypto Assets (MiCA) licence from the Malta Financial Services Authority in August 2025, which lets it offer services across the 27 EU member states.
-This is current as of February 2026.
+This is current as of June 2026.

 Which countries does Gemini block?